xet7/TSC/INSTALL.md

 directory as usual:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-$ tar -xvJf SMC-*.tar.xz
+$ tar -xvJf TSC-*.tar.xz
-$ cd SMC-*/smc
+$ cd TSC-*/tsc
 $ mkdir crossbuild
 $ cd crossbuild
 $ cp ../cmake/toolchains/linux2mingw32.cmake .
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The last step copied the toolchain file `smc/cmake/toolchains/linux2mingw32.cmake` to your crossbuild directory.
-Edit that file to point to your MXE installation, which should be `~/smc-building/mxe` if you followed the above steps.
+The last step copied the toolchain file `tsc/cmake/toolchains/linux2mingw32.cmake` to your crossbuild directory.
+Edit that file to point to your MXE installation, which should be `~/tsc-building/mxe` if you followed the above steps.
 For this, ensure the `CMAKE_FIND_ROOT_PATH` line is correct:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-set(CMAKE_FIND_ROOT_PATH "$ENV{HOME}/smc-building/mxe")
+set(CMAKE_FIND_ROOT_PATH "$ENV{HOME}/tsc-building/mxe")
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then build SMC.
+Then build TSC.
 Be sure to include the new parameter `-DCMAKE_TOOLCHAIN_FILE` as shown below to make CMake aware you want a crosscompilation with the toolchain file you just edited.
 Again, you may or may not include `-DCMAKE_BUILD_TYPE=Debug` depending on whether you want debugging symbols or not.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-$ export PATH=$HOME/smc-building/mxe/usr/bin:$PATH
+$ export PATH=$HOME/tsc-building/mxe/usr/bin:$PATH
 $ cmake -DCMAKE_TOOLCHAIN_FILE=./linux2mingw32.cmake \
   -DCMAKE_INSTALL_PREFIX=$PWD/testinstall ..
 $ make
 $ make install
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This will give you a Windows SMC installation in the crossbuild/testinstall directory.
+This will give you a Windows TSC installation in the crossbuild/testinstall directory.
 Copy it to Windows or run it with
 Wine:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-% wine testinstall/bin/smc.exe
+% wine testinstall/bin/tsc.exe
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #### Generating a windows setup installer ####

 The above method will yield a directory `testinstall/` that is standalone e.g. for distribution in form of a ZIP file.
-Creating a setup installer that registers SMC with the registry requires a slightly different approach.
-If you built SMC already with the above method, clear your `crossbuild` directory to prevent artifacts.
+Creating a setup installer that registers TSC with the registry requires a slightly different approach.
+If you built TSC already with the above method, clear your `crossbuild` directory to prevent artifacts.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~